katemcg93/Fundamentals-of-Data-Analysis-21-Assessment/README.md

 - Urllib

 ## Nbviewer Links for Notebooks
-The notebooks can be viewed either in this repository, or using nbviewr.
+The notebooks can be viewed either in this repository, or using nbviewer.

 The links to the versions rendered in nbviewer are given below.